- The Dallas legal market is white-hot, with both law firms and major corporations calling Dallas home.

 Like other markets in Texas, the demand for legal talent has outstripped supply, although that’s not stopping new firms from opening offices in Dallas to satisfy client demands.
 If you’re a junior associate, this is great news because you can likely transfer to Dallas despite having a limited number of years of experience.
 For mid-level and senior associates, Dallas is probably not that much different than other cities, where demand is high for associates across the entire legal industry.

-How to conduct a lawyer job search
+How to conduct a legal job search in Dallas

 There are typically a limited number of ways that legal professionals lateral from firm to firm (whether switching geographic location or not):

 - Staying within the same firm, switching cities